stone16/blockchain/README.md

 Parse incoming request bodies in a middleware before your handlers, available under the req.body property.

     npm i body-parser --save

+Support the p2p server, need to use `websocket` package

+    npm i ws --save
 # Some Explanations

 ## multi-miners